Colby and I recently sat down and had lunch with the parents of one of our daughter’s friends.

 Their relationship.
 Their other friends.
 Just trying to stay proactive in making sure everyone is on the same page and we all know what’s happening in each other’s family.
 We had a wonderful time.

 So, again, we work harder to tear them down.
 No secrets.
-Everything out in the open.
+Everything is out in the open.

-We’ve read the parenting books, yet we all still make mistakes, and as parents it can be stressful thinking of how our mistakes are affecting the children we love.
+We’ve read parenting books, yet we all still make mistakes, and as parents, it can be stressful thinking of how our mistakes are affecting the children we love.
 No one is perfect.

 But when we’ve made a mistake, we should never feel that it’s too late to turn around and say we’re sorry or change the direction things are going.
 I am not afraid to say I’m sorry when necessary.

 I learned long ago how important it is for my children to know that apologizing is okay and can mean a lot for all involved.

 Through various studies and plenty of research, psychologists came up with four parenting styles.
 Each one represents a dimension of parenting behavior.